SO LONG BABE (1997)

-Single screen video installation with wooden airplane
+Single screen video installation with wooden one-steater airplane.

-After publishing the autobiographical fantasy comic book Starvision, Starr began to develop many of the 2D illustrations into real-life three dimensional objects.
-In Drivin' On (1996), So Long Babe (1997) and the epic Tuberama (1998) she brought the comic stories to life by building her own modes of transportation as a way of escaping reality.
+After publishing the fantasy comic book Starvision, Georgina Starr began to develop the illustrations into three dimensional works.
+In Drivin' On (1996), So Long Babe (1997) and the epic musical animation Tuberama (1998) she transformed the 2D comic stories into real-life events by building her own modes of transportation.
+For So Long Babe Starr flies across London in a red one-seater airplane to the strains of the Nancy Sinatra pop song, So Long Babe.

 I.D, Van Abbe Museum, Eindhoven, 1996